ceph/ceph/doc/dev/peering.rst

    of many placement groups.

-   Before a primary successfully completes the *peering* process, the osd map must reflect that the OSD was alive and well as of the first epoch in the *current interval*.
+   Before a primary successfully completes the *peering* process, the OSD map must reflect that the OSD was alive and well as of the first epoch in the *current interval*.

    Changes can only be made after successful *peering*.